 - How are search engines delivering the answer to this query (list, paragraph, etc.)?

-- How are the top-ranking pages interpreting the searcher intent?
+- How are the top-ranking pages interpreting the search intent?

 - How can I better structure my page to address the query and give searchers what they’re looking for faster?